Documentation

 “This standard work template shows you how to fix a rechargeable fan's 12V DC motor in the company.
 Team members in the production/technical department should use this guide whenever there’s a need to fix the DC motor of a rechargeable fan in the organization."

 Include the reason(s) for creating a standard work template for your Product/Production teams in this section.
-Doing this helps you identify the purpose that it serves in the first place.
+Doing this helps you identify its purpose in the first place.

 One of the best ways to do this successfully is by answering the question “why.”
 This helps you to understand what you’re doing better and includes more details for your employees in the next steps.